By Dady Chery

 The repatriations of Haitians from the DR often involve economic crimes by DR officials, such as the thefts of money and other possessions, which are covered up by arson.

-In a recent example, on Tuesday, September 18, 2012, 53 Haitians (25 children of 6 months to 17 years, 13 men, 15 women including 2 with pregnancies), who had lived in Enriquillo and worked in its plantations for years, were arrested in the Las Mercedes area of Pedernales.
+On Tuesday, September 18, 2012, for example, 53 Haitians (25 children of 6 months to 17 years, 13 men, 15 women including 2 with pregnancies), who had lived in Enriquillo and worked in its plantations for years, were arrested in the Las Mercedes area of Pedernales.
 They were forced aboard a helicopter that flew them to a Dominican military base at Cabo Rojo and finally, they were deported to Anse-à-Pitres, in Southeast Haiti.

 The deportees’ identity documents were confiscated, they were beaten, and seven houses that they had built with permission from their Dominican bosses were torched.